RobinBoers/html-sanitize-ex/README.md

 `html_sanitize_ex` provides a fast and straightforward HTML Sanitizer written in Elixir which lets you include HTML authored by third-parties in your web application while protecting against XSS.

+This is a fork that adds the `no_image` mode, which allows basic HTML, but strips all the images.
+I used this in Nindo, because images would be a big performance hit when loading pages and causes problems when the image paths were relative.

 It is the first Hex package to come out of the [elixirstatus.com](http://elixirstatus.com) project, where it will be used to sanitize user announcements from the Elixir community.

 ## What can it do?